BxCppDev/Bayeux/source/bxmctools/examples/ex01/README.rst

                  --output-file "mctools_ex01_vertices.txt" \
                  --visu --tiny

-      It displays views of the setup with the positions of the generated vertexes.
+      It displays a 3D view of the setup with the positions of the generated vertexes on the inner surface of the vacuum vessel.

       .. image:: images/ex01_vertex_generator_vessel_inner_surface.jpg
          :width: 200
          :scale: 25 %
-         :alt: The generated vertex in the virtual geometry setup (file ``images/ex01_vertex_generator_vessel_inner_surface.jpg``)
+         :alt: The generated vertexes in the virtual geometry setup (file ``images/ex01_vertex_generator_vessel_inner_surface.jpg``)
          :align: center

 7. Geant4 simulation: